Types of Dinosaurs: Discover Dinosaur Families & Groups, With Pictures & Facts

 Types Of Dinosaurs: Conclusion

-When learning about dinosaurs, it’s important to remember that they were on Earth for tens of millions of years longer than humans have been.
+Dinosaurs inhabited Earth for tens of millions of years longer than humans have spent on the planet.

 For example, 57 million (or more) years passed between the disappearance of baryonyx walkeri and the appearance tyrannosaurus rex, yet both species lived during the Cretaceous Period.